 11. Cornmeal

-You can use cornmeal as a natural remedy to deal with plant-eating worms and pests.
+You can use cornmeal as a natural remedy for plant-eating worms and pests.

 The staple is indigestible to many pests, including cutworms.
-A little of this product sprinkled near plants is effective for treating the problem.
+A little of this product sprinkled near plants effectively treats the problem.

 Cornmeal will kill the cutworms that overeat it.